CCheukKa/youtube-global-video-shortcuts/README.md

 This project is a fork of [YouTube Arrow Keys Fix](https://github.com/JParramore/youtube-arrow-keys-fix) by [Jerome Parramore](https://github.com/JParramore).

 ## Globalised Shortcuts
-- ← →: Seek backward/forward by 5 seconds.
+- ← →: Seek backward/forward by 5 seconds
-- ↑ ↓: Increase/decrease volume by 5%.
+- ↑ ↓: Increase/decrease volume by 5%
-- K: Toggle play/pause.
+- K: Toggle play/pause
-- J L: Seek backward/forward by 10 seconds.
+- J L: Seek backward/forward by 10 seconds
-- M: Mute/unmute the video.
+- M: Mute/unmute the video
-- F: Toggle fullscreen mode.
+- F: Toggle fullscreen mode
-- T: Toggle theatre mode.
+- T: Toggle theatre mode
-- 0-9: Jump to a specific percentage of the video (0% to 90%).
+- 0-9: Jump to a specific percentage of the video (0% to 90%)

 ## Installation